 Haitian enclaves like Pompano Beach, Lauderdale Lakes, Fort Lauderdale, Lauderhill and North Lauderdale each have response rates under 40%.
 The national average is around 64%.

 In New York City, some neighborhoods with the worst response rates are in Brooklyn and Queens, said Kathleen Daniel, NYC’s Census 2020 Field Director.
-Among those areas, many with large Haitian populations such as Canarsie, had a response rate below 40%.
+Among those areas, many with large Haitian populations such as Canarsie, were below 40%.

 Covid-19 also struck the low-response neighborhoods, advocates and officials said, making it challenging for residents to focus on the Census.